horahagh16/FML/README.md

 # FML
-Fundamental of Machine Learning for high school students
+Fundamental of Machine Learning and Robotics for high school students